 All of the Company's potential products are in research and development phases.
 No revenues have been generated from the sale of any such products, nor are any such revenues expected for at least the next several years.
 The Company earns revenue from research and development agreements with pharmaceutical collaborators and grant and contract arrangements with government entities.
 Most product candidates will require significant additional research and development efforts, including extensive preclinical and clinical testing.
 All product candidates that advance to clinical testing will require regulatory approval prior to commercial use, and will require significant costs for commercialization.
 There can be no assurance that the Company's research and development efforts, or those of its collaborators, will be successful.
 The Company expects to continue to incur substantial losses and not generate positive cash flows from operations for at least the next several years.
 No assurance can be given that the Company can generate sufficient product revenue to become profitable or generate positive cash flows from operations.
-The Company anticipates that its available cash and existing sources of funding will be adequate to satisfy its cash needs through December 31, 2010.
+The Company anticipates that its available cash and existing sources of funding will be adequate to satisfy its cash needs at least through December 31, 2010.

-The unaudited financial statements at March 31, 2009, and for the three months ended March 31, 2009 and 2008, have been prepared in accordance with the rules and regulations of the Securities and Exchange Commission, or SEC, and with accounting principles generally accepted in the United States applicable to interim financial statements.
+The unaudited financial statements at June 30, 2009, and for the three and six months ended June 30, 2009 and 2008, have been prepared in accordance with the rules and regulations of the Securities and Exchange Commission, or SEC, and with accounting principles generally accepted in the United States applicable to interim financial statements.
 These unaudited financial statements have been prepared on the same basis as the audited financial statements and include all adjustments, consisting of only normal recurring accruals, which in the opinion of management are necessary to present fairly the Company's financial position as of the interim date and results of operations for the interim periods presented.
 Interim results are not necessarily indicative of results for a full year or future periods.
 The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
 These unaudited financial statements should be read in conjunction with the Company's audited financial statements for the year ended December 31, 2008, included in its Annual Report on Form 10-K filed with the SEC.
+We have evaluated subsequent events through August 7, 2009, which is the date these financial statements were issued.